antbob/qub3rt/README.md

 matching on ev3 brick is rather slow so be patient and remember that you can monitor progress on the brick side via aforementioned log files.

-Well, congratulations for making it this far and hope you got stocked when you finally made this thing work just as I did :)
+Well, congratulations on making it this far and hope you got stocked when you finally made this thing work just as I did :)
 Peace out!